hackforla/design-systems/.github/ISSUE_TEMPLATE/onboarding.md

 ---
 name: Onboarding onto the Design Systems Team
 about: New volunteers, start here!
+Click "Get started" and "Submit new issue" – that's it!
 title: '[VOLUNTEER NAME] onboarding'
 labels: 'size: 1 pt'
 assignees: ''